DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

         let lastname = 'Bhasin' //  'lastname' has already been declared (at index.html:18:21) }

-// because here both lastname are on same block (same lexical scope) example : curly braces for switch block
+// because here both lastname are on same lexical environment example : curly braces for switch block

 // solution
 let firstname = 'Tony';